 - Wash and prick the sweet potatoes with the tines of a fork a few times on all sides.

-- Place on a baking sheet, and roast until completely soft and easily pierced with a fork or knife.
+- Place on a baking sheet, and put in the oven.
+Roast until the potatoes are ompletely soft and easily pierced with a fork or paring knife with no resistance.
+This should take around 40-50 minutes.

-- Cut sweet potatoes in half, and scoop out flesh.
+- Cut sweet potatoes in half, and scoop out flesh with a large spoon.
 Let cool if too hot to handle.

 Notes